-Frequently our customers want to monitor the health of their email service, which is helpful for answering support calls along the lines of "my email doesn't work".
-This is particularly valuable if you're using a hosted email service such as Google Apps or Microsoft Office 365, but is also helpful for monitoring your on-premise messaging services such as Exchange.
+Frequently, our customers want to monitor the health of their email service, which is helpful for answering support calls along the lines of “my email isn’t working”.
+This is particularly valuable if you’re using a hosted email service such as Google Apps or Microsoft Office 365, but is also helpful for monitoring your on-premises messaging services such as Exchange.

-With Email Round-Trip Time our collector acts just like a desktop email client (e.g. Outlook, Thunderbird, Mac Mail, etc.) in that it sends an outgoing messages via your SMTP service and retrieves that same message from your IMAP service1.
+When monitoring email round-trip time, our Collector acts as a desktop email client (e.g. Outlook, Thunderbird, Mac Mail, etc.) in that it sends an outgoing messages via your SMTP service and retrieves that same message from your IMAP service1.
 The time to complete each step in the round-trip transaction is measured and reported, encompassing any latency within your network or in the message handoff between your SMTP service, message store, and IMAP service.

-The first step in adding Email Round-Trip Time to your account is to add email_rtt to the system.categories property on a device in your account2.
-Next you'll need to add email service connectivity information as custom properties for the device, outlined in the following table.
+The first step to configure monitoring of email round-trip time is to add “email_rtt” as a value to the system.categories property on a device in your account2.
+Next, you’ll need to add email service connectivity information as custom properties for the device, outlined in the following table.

 Let’s take a look at the full process for evaluating Email Transit Time using Gmail and Office 365 as an example:

 This process highlights the two critical components of Email Service monitoring: time it takes messages sent from your business’ email server to be delivered externally, and time it takes messages sent externally to make it to your inbox.
 Keeping this in mind, the Email Transit Time DataSource contains an ErrorCode datapoint that will denote at which stage of the above process an error occurred (if any).
 The following are applicable error codes: